 - Increased victim participation in criminal investigations and proceedings by strengthening cooperation between relevant stakeholders in a victim-centered manner.

-This project envisages close cooperation with the International Justice Mission (IJM) in its capacity as implementer of the project Strengthening Proactive Criminal Justice Response to Trafficking in Persons.
-IJM’s training activities will be targeted at central level whereas IOM’s activities will be carried at a local level and will strive to improve the effective cooperation and coordination between key actors involved in the investigation, prosecution, support and service provision for victims of trafficking.
+This project was conducted in close cooperation with the International Justice Mission (IJM) in its capacity as implementer of the project Strengthening Proactive Criminal Justice Response to Trafficking in Persons.
+IJM’s training activities were targeted at central level whereas IOM’s activities were carried at a local level to improve the effective cooperation and coordination between key actors involved in the investigation, prosecution, support and service provision for victims of trafficking.